 Patagonia is also well known for their chocolate treats.
 Honestly, every single chocolate we tried from Patagonia was incredibly delicious so as far as recommendations go…all of them.
 But we do HIGHLY recommend getting a hot chocolate, these hot beverages taste like actual melted chocolate (because they basically are) and you can add special flavour drops like lavender and chilli.

-Again prices at Patagonia range depending on what you get, but 1 scoop of ice cream in a cup will cost around $5.50NZD.
+Again prices at Patagonia range depending on what you get, but 1 scoop of ice cream in a cup will cost around $5.50NZD ($3.70USD).

 Cup & Cake

-Have you been to any of these places?
+Have you been to any of our 11 favourite Queenstown restaurants?
 Or is there one that sticks out to you that you think you’d like to try?

 Let us know in the comments!